econrad003/magic_squares/README.md

 print(f"Magic number: {my_third_square.magic}")
 ```
 Of course you need Python 3 and the *magic_squares* folder must be in your current working directory or in your Python path.

+### 3.3 Sample scripts and spreadsheets

+Demo and sample scripts will be placed in the *working_directory* folder.
+Spreadsheets will be placed in the *workind_directory/spreadsheets* folder.